 How To Bet Late In Horse Racing

-Bettors who are on course could have the edge over those gambling on the races away from the track.
-This is because all venues give you the opportunity to see horses parade before a race and on their way down to the start.
+Bettors who are on course could have the edge over those gambling on the races away from the track, thanks to the opportunity to see horses parade before a race and on their way down to the start.

 Read on to discover our step-by-step guide on how to bet late in horse racing.